 A capsule is an NVMe unit of information exchange used in NVMe over Fabrics.
 A capsule may be classified as a command capsule or a response capsule.
 A command capsule contains a command (formatted as a Submission Queue Entry) and may optionally include SGLs or data.
+A response capsule contains a response (formatted as a Completion Queue Entry) and may optionally include SGLs or data.
 A response capsule contains a response (formatted as a Completion Queue Entry) and may optionally include data.
 Data refers to any data transferred at an NVMe layer between a host and an NVM subsystem (e.g., logical block data or a data structure associated with a command).
 A capsule is independent of any underlying NVMe Transport unit (e.g., packet, message, or frame and associated headers and footers) and may consist of multiple such units.

 Command capsules are transferred from a host to an NVM subsystem.
-The SQE contains an Admin, I/O or Fabrics command.
+The SQE contains an Admin command, an I/O command, or a Fabrics command.
 The minimum size of a command capsule is NVMe Transport binding specific, but shall be at least 64B in size.
 The maximum size of a command capsule is NVMe Transport binding specific.
 The format of a command capsule is shown in Figure 3.